rachayita/OpsNotes/rust/rust.md

   - instead of storing value directly,
     - change the datastrucuture to store the value indirectly
       - by storing a pointer to the value instead
-- `Rc` and `Arc`(Atomic Reference Count) types are very similar
-  - only difference is: Arc is safe to share between threads directly
-    - keep the containing variable alive, even if the parent thread bails out early
-    - `clone()` only increases the reference count of `Arc` not the containing variable
-  - plain Rc uses faster non- thread-safe code to update its reference count

 ## `!` never type
 - ! is empty type or never type because it has no value